Boboye-Ak/akinboboye-akinwande-jite-newton-assessment/readme.md

 5. **Access the API:**

-   The API should be accessible at `http://localhost:4000`.
+   The API should be accessible at `http://localhost:4000` if running on your local device.
    It is also live remotely at `https://akinboboye-akinwande-tobmas-production.up.railway.app`.

 ## API Endpoints